techlahoma/oklathon/README.md

 For the first time ever, we are offering a Hackathon How-to class that will run along side Oklathon.
 In this class we will go from zero to pull request :) Spaces for this class will be very limited and will go fast, so be sure to [register](https://forms.gle/9Y3Z7rv4aGiStGCt8) ASAP!

 NOTE: This is not an Intro to Web Development workshop.
 Basic HTML/CSS and some Javascript knowledge will be needed.
 Check out the links below to up your dev game before the hackathon.

+## Prerequisites

+- Some familiarity with development
+- Experience with GitHub pull requests
+- Git/Github Desktop set up on your laptop
+- VS Code or another code editor/IDE set up on your laptop

 ## Resources and Tutorials